senkadam/dnanexus/README.md

 ### In general, how would you go about testing the correctness of the results provided by this service?
 What tools or frameworks would you use to automate the testing?
 At what level(s) of granularity would you test the service, and why?

 I would focus on following topics in testing:
-* Correct HTTP responses - I would expect correct response codes and data or appropriate error codes and error messages
+* Correct HTTP responses - I would expect correct response codes and data or appropriate error codes and error messages.
 * Correct data in responses - First, I would test the format of the response.
-Then, I would focus on testing of data correctness.
+Then, I would focus on the testing of the data correctness.
 I would use some testing input and output data.
-I will also compare service responses to itself.
-For example I would expect that two response for [_start_,_end_] parameters being [1,10] and [11,20] will be equal to on request with parameters [1,20]
+I would also compare service responses to itself.
+For example I would expect that two responses for [_start_,_end_] parameters being [1,10] and [11,20] will be equal to the response on request with parameters [1,20]
 * Performance of the service

 As test engineer i would focus on two levels of granularity: